-Please be aware that Salus University cannot issue student visas for the Post-Baccalaureate in Health Sciences Certificate Program.
+Please be aware that Salus University cannot issue student visas for the Post-Baccalaureate Certificate Program.
 International students who already possess an appropriate visa in order to study in the United States may apply to the program and are responsible for ensuring that the visa is valid for the duration of the program.

 For applicants who have attended foreign and French-Canadian schools, please provide the Office of Admissions with the following information:

 recognized agency which evidences all post-secondary studies completed.
 Please consult the agency’s web site for requirements to complete the evaluation.

 - Recommended agencies include:

 - An official credential evaluation (not a copy) must be sent from the evaluation service directly to: Office of Admissions, Salus University, 8360 Old York Road, Elkins Park, PA 19027.

 - Applicants also have the option to submit their credential evaluation directly to GradCAS.
 If you choose this option, please view GradCAS foreign transcripts instructions for more details.